 In progress.
 The Five Year Integrated Educational Master Plan will inform the development of the budget for 2015, 2016, and 2017.
-The college's proposed FY 2014 budgets were timely submitted to the FSM government and were appropriated as submitted.
+A newly developed budget development manual guided the development of the FY 2015 budget.
+In its December 2013 meeting, the board of regents endorsed the FY 2015 budget for submission to the FSM government.